the LangerbruggePower Station

 Sunset: 16:30 and 17:30 sun down around 17:00

-For a century, the Langerbrugge power station was at the service of urban development and the advancing industrialization in Ghent harbour.
+For a century, the Langerbrugge power station was at the service of urban development and the advancing industrialization in the Ghent harbour.
 The local community found work at the plant and learned to live with the ill effects of the industry.
 They wrote history together, but today they see their monument slip into ruins.

 Now that we are confronted with climate change, you could hardly think of a more symbolic place to stop for a while.
-On the eve of a new era of energy transition, we gather at the site where "The New Light" was generated in 1913.
-In the natural light of the rising and setting sun I try to bridge the past, present and future with this work.
+On the eve of a new era of energy transition, we gathered at the site where "The New Light" was generated in 1913.
+In the natural light of the rising and setting sun I tried to bridge the past, present and future with this work.

 Eugène Dhuicque, the architect of the power station, was a great admirer of art critic John Ruskin and his view of the ruin as a carrier of meaning.
 This statement by Ruskin sums it up as aptly as it is hopeful:

 Let every dawn of morning be to you as the beginning of life, and every setting sun be to you as its close.' [from The Two Paths]

 'View of the Langerbrugge Power Station' is Position 2 of a landscape triptych and part of 'Mission Dhuicque'.

 Kind regards, Edwin Stolk

 [Idea sketch titled: Position 1 - View of Kronos Europe NV]